 In other words, we developed recommendations based on our audiences’ needs first, and then took another look at what the business needed to do to drive the audience behaviors that would drive revenue.

 One more thing about the Motivator Matrix – it gives us more than one way to look at our UX strategy.
-First we get an in-depth look at the needs of a specific audience segment, but second, we get a comparative look at our audiences.
-The benefit of the comparative view is that it helps us identify user stories and recommendations that might apply to more than one audience – and therefore, prioritized more highly than features that only satisfy one audience’s need.
+First, we get an in-depth look at the needs of a specific audience segment, but second, we get a comparative look at our audiences.
+The benefit of the comparative view is that it helps us identify user stories and recommendations that might apply to more than one audience – and therefore, prioritized more highly than features that only satisfy one audience’s needs.

 Deliverable 2: Customer Journey Map